 The Florida Law Review welcomes unsolicited manuscripts—including articles, essays, and book reviews—from authors.
-If you have questions, please contact our Executive Articles Editor, either directly or by sending an email to firstname.lastname@example.org.
+If you have questions, please contact our Executive Articles Editor, either directly or by sending an email to Garrett Dodd, firstname.lastname@example.org.

-We cannot review submissions or expedite any reviews during the summer period (late April through July) or the winter period (early November through January).
+- Submission Dates.
+We accept submissions of manuscripts twice per year, during the Spring and Fall articles seasons.
+We cannot review submissions or expedite any reviews during the summer period (late April through July) or the winter period (early November through early January).

-2. Electronic Submission.
+- Electronic Submission.
 The Florida Law Review does not accept paper submissions or email attachment submissions.
-We only accept submissions electronically through ExpressO (http://law.bepress.com/expresso/).
+Please submit electronically through Scholastica, following the guidelines below.

 a. a short synopsis of your manuscript;